“There is salvation in no one else, for there is no other name under heaven given among men by which we must be saved” Acts 4:12.

 God is “much superior to angels.”
 But man is “lower than the angels.”
 Angel are below God because they belong to the order of created nature, but above man in the order of created nature because they are pure spirit.
 Man is both spirit and flesh.

-In Catholic tradition, there are three great ranks of angels.
+In Catholic Sacred Tradition, there are three great ranks of angels.
 Each rank consists of three choirs of angels; nine choirs in all.
 Scripture identifies the nine choirs: seraphs Is 6:2, cherubs Gen 3:24, thrones Col 1:16, dominions Col 1:16, virtues Eph 1:21, powers Eph 1:21, principalities Rom 8:38, archangels Jude 9, and angels Mt 28:2.
 Sometimes, angel Ps 148:2 is used to describe all of the angelic choirs.
 Nearest to God are the seraphs, the cherubs, and the thrones.
 Their entire existence is glorifying, loving and praising God.
 They have such an intense relationship with God that they let nothing interfere with their adoration.
 Second are the dominions, virtues, and powers, which receive divine mysteries from the highest rank and teach them to the lowest.
 The third rank, nearest to us, are the principalities, archangels, and angels, which protect nations, cities, and churches as well as individuals.

 Angels are real persons of pure spirit, so different from one another that each angel is said to be its own species.
 Angels are far more alert, aware, and intelligent than we are; they have no need of sense data.
 With a single act of their intellect they are able to penetrate the essences of things and the uniqueness of things.
 Angels learn from divine revelation: “that through the Church the manifold wisdom of God might now be made known to the principalities and powers in the heavenly places” Eph 3:10.
 Angels can also receive understanding from higher order angels.
 An angel, once decided on a course of action, never draws back or doubts because his decision always involves a full act of his will.
 Therefore, the angel uses all of his awesome power to accomplish his mission.
 When God supported King Hezekiah of Judah against King Sennacherib of Assyria, an angel of the Lord went forth and struck down 185,000 Assyrian soldiers in a single night 2 Kings 19:35; Is 37:36.